Recursive Landau Analysis: The parachute split open

-Imposing \eqref{eq:condF1missed} on $\det \tilde{\mathcal{G}}_1=0$ from \eqref{eq:Gtilde} with $\mathscr{S}=\{\mathscr{L}(B_1)_2\}$ gives (instead of \eqref{eq:detToSolve}):
+Imposing \eqref{eq:condF1missed} on $\det \tilde{\mathcal{G}}_1=0$ from \eqref{eq:Gtilde} with $\mathscr{S}=\{\mathscr{L}(B_1)_3\}$ gives (instead of \eqref{eq:detToSolve}):

 which agrees perfectly with $\texttt{D}[3]$.
+Such singularities were described as ``mixed-type" in the old literature \cite{osti_4773607,Eden:1966dnq} and their detection requires a blow-up in $\alpha$-parameter space \cite{Berghoff:2022mqu}.
+Here we see that our recursive method obtains all the parachute leading singularities without using blow-ups.

-Thus, our method obtains all the parachute singularities accessible on its maximal cut.
-All remaining singularities are obtained from subtopologies. \myparagraph{More parachutes.} The method similarly determines the (e.g., leading) singularities of $L$-loop diagrams where one adds propagators joining the same vertices as $\mathscr{D}_3$ and $\mathscr{D}_4$.
+\redd{ In this simple yet non‑trivial example, we did not need the derivatives in \eqref{eq:LAB}, since imposing the constraint $\{\mathscr{S}_i=0\}$ eliminated all integration variables in \eqref{eq:example1} (i.e.,\ $\dim\,X_\mathscr{S}=0$ in every case).
+While one might invoke the derivative constraint for $\mathscr{S}=\emptyset$, in this example that choice produces no new leading singularity—it only introduces \texttt{D[9]} in \cite{data1}, which is non‑leading—and is therefore omitted from the discussion.
+In App.\,\ref{app:example}, we discuss a massive pentabox diagram for which derivatives cannot be avoided. } \myparagraph{More parachutes.} The method similarly determines the (e.g., leading) singularities of $L$-loop diagrams where one adds propagators joining the same vertices as $\mathscr{D}_3$ and $\mathscr{D}_4$.
 The only change occurs in \eqref{eq:condF1} and simply requires replacing this condition by

 which is derived from the known singularities of the $L$-loop banana graph \cite[Prop.~2]{Mizera:2021icv} (see also \cite{Klemm:2019dbm}).